EricWiener/ai-notes/content/index.md

 title: Eric's AI Notes
 publish: true
 ---
 Below is a list of some of my machine learning notes.
-I have only started sharing my notes publicly recently in the hope that they may useful to others.
+I have only started sharing my notes publicly recently in the hope that they may be useful to others.
 I will continue to add notes to this page as I read new papers.

 ### Language Models
 [[Research-Papers/Multi-Agent Motion Forecasting as Language Modeling|Multi-Agent Motion Forecasting as Language Modeling]]